PaCisdev/merce/README.md

 The testing approach will involve a combination of automated tests.
 It will cover functional and boundary testing to ensure the application's correctness, and compliance with legal requirements.

 ##**Test Scenarios:**

-Feature: Sample Sorter Application Tests

-  Scenario: Patient Specificity
-    Given multiple patient profiles exist
+1. **Patient Specificity:**
-    When a test tube is associated with each patient Then each test tube should contain material specific to a single patient
+   - Verify that each tube contains material specific to a single patient.

-  Scenario: Age-based Rack Assignment
+   - Verify that the application correctly associates each tube with the corresponding patient.

+2. **Age-based Rack Assignment:**
+   - Test scenario:
-    Given multiple patient profiles with different ages exist When test tubes are assigned to racks
+     - Create multiple patient profiles with different ages.
-    Then patients of the same age should not be placed in the same rack
+     - Verify that patients of the same age are not placed in the same rack.

-  Scenario: Company-based Rack Assignment
+3. **Company-based Rack Assignment:**
+   - Test scenario:
-    Given patient profiles associated with different companies exist When test tubes are assigned to racks
+     - Create patient profiles associated with different companies.
-    Then patients working in the same company should not be placed in the same rack
+     - Verify that patients working in the same company are not placed in the same rack.

-  Scenario: City District-based Rack Assignment
+4. **City District-based Rack Assignment:**
+   - Test scenario:
-    Given patient profiles residing in different city districts exist When test tubes are assigned to racks
+     - Create patient profiles residing in different city districts.
-    Then patients living in the same city district should not be placed in the same rack
+     - Verify that patients living in the same city district are not placed in the same rack.

-  Scenario: Vision Defect-based Rack Assignment
+5. **Vision Defect-based Rack Assignment:**
+   - Test scenario:
-    Given patient profiles with different vision defects exist When test tubes are assigned to racks
+     - Create patient profiles with different vision defects.
-    Then patients with the same vision defect should not be placed in the same rack
+     - Verify that patients with the same vision defect are not placed in the same rack.

-  Scenario: Rack Limitation
-    Given a limited number of racks is available
+6. **Rack Limitation:**
+   - Test scenario:
-    And a large number of patient profiles exist
+     - Create a large number of patient profiles exceeding the rack limit.
-    When test tubes are assigned to racks
-    Then the application should handle rack limitations appropriately
+     - Verify that the application handles the rack limitation appropriately, such as providing an error message or prioritizing patient assignment based on other criteria.

 ## **Test Environment:**
 The testing will be conducted in an environment that mirrors the production environment as closely as possible.
 This includes using similar hardware configurations, operating systems, and database setups.